 Here are a few other features that may aid in morel mushroom identification.

 - Nearby trees.
 Morels are known for their relationships with trees, particularly ash, elm, and apple trees.
-See Michael Kuo’s North American Trees page for more help with tree identification.
+Learn more about trees morels associate with here.

 - Time of year.
 These are spring mushrooms, fruiting anywhere from February to June depending on where you live.
 Cooler areas will see fruiting later in the year (May-June).